mhdchaker/schatz/README.md

 # Setup

 Customise the code as you want.
-Please add the exactname of your campaign.
+Please add the exact name of your campaign.
 Please note that this code was made to pause one campaign ONLY.

 ```javascript
 var campaignName = 'CAMPAIGN_NAME'; // Write the exact name of your campaign